MaksimDzhangirov/backendBankExample/docs/part35-eng.md

 OK, so now you understand how Let's Encrypt works.

-the most important thing in the whole process is the validation phase, where the agent needs to solve a set of [challenges](https://letsencrypt.org/docs/challenge-types/).
+The most important thing in the whole process is the validation phase, where the agent needs to solve a set of [challenges](https://letsencrypt.org/docs/challenge-types/).